PinkDiamond1/BinanceAPI/README.md

 From here, you can update your UI or your program's behavior with this real-time data from websockets.

+Note: the library generates a log file called "logfile".

 I, Joey Zacherl, fully own the code I submit.
 I guarantee there are no copyright or license restrictions.
 I further agree any code I submit will be in public domain.
 Anyone can copy, change, derive further work from it without any restrictions.